lipunovms/artifactory-cleaner/README.md

 - KEEP_ARTIFACT_DOWNLOADED - how many days to store orienting to artifact`s last download date
 - KEEP_ARTIFACT_UPDATED - how many days to store orienting to artifact`s updation date
 - KEEP_ARTIFACT_MODIFIED - how many days to store orienting to artifact`s modification date
-- GLOBAL_KEEP_DAYS - how many days to store, this variable overrides previous KEEP_ARTIFACT-* variables and can be used instead
+- KEEP_ARTIFACT_GLOBAL - how many days to store, this variable overrides previous KEEP_ARTIFACT-* variables and can be used instead
 - ARTIFACTS_BLACKLIST - artifacts list comma-separated(without spaces) that will ignored
 - SOCKS5_PROXY_HOST - socks5 proxy host (proxy used if both SOCKS5_PROXY_HOST and SOCKS5_PROXY_PORT are defined)
 - SOCKS5_PROXY_PORT socks5 proxy port (proxy used if both SOCKS5_PROXY_HOST and SOCKS5_PROXY_PORT are defined)